SkeldJS/Hindenburg/pages/Plugins/Event Listeners.md

 > Be careful what you do in certain events.
 The [`room.fixedupdate`](https://skeld.js.org/classes/core.RoomFixedUpdateEvent.html) event, for example, can significantly slow down your server if handlers for this event take too long.

-As stated above as being a central component to Hindenburg, it's important to remember that if you're using a room plugin, only events emitted from _that_ room will be listened to.
+If you're writing a room plugin, only events emitted from _that_ room will be listened to.
+Events attached to rooms or to the worker will be detached if your plugin is unloaded.

 ## TypeScript
 If you're working in TypeScript, due to a [long-standing issue](https://github.com/Microsoft/TypeScript/issues/4881), you must specify the type of the event, making it slightly more verbose, i.e. `ev: PlayerSendChatEvent<Room>`.